-The traditional English breakfast typically includes bacon, sausages, beans, eggs and a cup of tea.
+The famous English breakfast typically includes bacon, sausages, beans, eggs and a cup of tea.
 The French are renowned for croissants and bread, whilst in Germany, the traditional breakfast usually includes toast, eggs, cold meats, cheeses, all washed down with a strong cup of tea or coffee.

 So what would a traditional Croatian breakfast be?
 With Croatia being so diverse thanks to various influences, to answer the question one would have to break it down regionally, as Journal.hr has done.

 The continental part of Croatia has had various influences that have had an effect on cuisine, including Austrian, Hungarian, and Turkish.

 A ‘traditional’ breakfast in continental Croatia would typically consist of polenta and cornbread with lard and a sprinkling of paprika and a strong coffee.